eosnewyork/eos-transit/examples/transit-react-basic/README.md

-# wal-react-basic
+# transit-react-basic

-This is an example of running a `transfer` transaction via WAL:E wallet providers (currently works via `Scatter Desktop` only).
+This is an example of running a `transfer` transaction via Transit wallet providers (currently works via `Scatter Desktop` only).

 ## Demo (Video)